-Lapland is the northernmost county of Finland with about 183 000 inhabitants.
+Lapland is the northernmost county of Finland with about 178 000 inhabitants.
 The total area of the county is 99 000 km2, which equals to 30% of the whole of Finland.
 Lapland is sharing borders with Sweden, Norway and Russia, altogether 1642 km.
 There are two international border crossings to Russia, six to Sweden and six to Norway.
-The six sub regions of Kemi-Tornio, East Lapland, the Valley of Tornio, Northern Lapland, the region of Rovaniemi and Fell Lapland form the region of Lapland.
 Rovaniemi is the administrative capital of Lapland with appr.
-60900 inhabitants.
+64 000 inhabitants.
 The other cities in Lapland are Kemi, Tornio and Kemijärvi.

 Clean nature and abundant natural resources provide a unique, solid foundation for the business sector in Lapland.
-The total turnover of Lapland business is over 10 billion euro, which of 34% is from industry.
-Lapland is the 5th strongest export region in Finland.
-Forest and metal are the main industrial players although mining and tourism are strongly growing branches of business in Lapland.
+The total turnover of Lapland business is over 13 billion euro, the biggest sectors being the industrial sector, mining, tourism and forest sector.
+Lapland is also the 5th strongest export region in Finland.
+Lapland has a huge growth potential as a part of the Barents region.

 - Download the Briefing paper: Investments and business prospects in the Barents region